 Every WVU website must use the official theme.
 It includes HTML5 and RHTML files, header and footer, and style sheets.
 The style sheet defines the typographic scale, underlying grid framework, and styling for typographic elements.
 The theme also includes a Photoshop template with grid, color swatches, and typography palette.

-Supported browsers include Internet Explorer 8, Internet Explorer 9, Internet Explorer 10, and the latest versions of Chrome, Safari and Firefox.
+Supported browsers include Internet Explorer 8, Internet Explorer 9, Internet Explorer 10, Internet Explorer 11, and the latest versions of Chrome, Safari and Firefox.
 We no longer support Internet Explorer 6 or 7.
 All website designs must be approved in the early stage of development and also prior to launching by WVU Web Services.

 Accessibility: All websites must meet our accessibility guidelines prior to launch.